Skip to content

 The setup is split across multiple Kubernetes namespaces:

-• burrito-system is where burrito's components live and operate (controllers, server, Redis)
+• burrito-system is where burrito's components live and operate (controllers, server, datastore)

 • the other namespaces (tenant-namespace-[1-3] on the schema) where TerraformRepository, TerraformLayer, TerraformRun and TerraformPullRequest resources live and where burrito spawns runner pods for Terraform plan and apply actions.